DLR-RM/stable-baselines3/CONTRIBUTING.md

 Before proposing a PR, please open an issue, where the feature will be discussed.
 This prevent from duplicated PR to be proposed and also ease the code review process.

-Each PR need to be reviewed and accepted by at least one of the maintainers (@hill-a, @araffin, @erniejunior, @AdamGleave or @Miffyli).
+Each PR need to be reviewed and accepted by at least one of the maintainers (@hill-a, @araffin, @ernestum, @AdamGleave or @Miffyli).
 A PR must pass the Continuous Integration tests to be merged with the master branch.